Germany's Bundesbank chief Jens Weidmann quits years before the end of his term | DW | 20.10.2021

 Jörg Krämer said this presumably has led to his resignation now.
 "If you are struggling over 10 years, and you're not getting though with your arguments, that makes you wonder."

 And, indeed, Weidmann signed off with a final statement of discomfort about the ECB's current policy.
-"A stability-oriented monetary policy will only be possible in the long run if the framework of the monetary union ensures the unity of action and liability, monetary policy respects its narrow mandate and does not get caught in the wake of fiscal policy or the financial markets," he wrote in the letter to staff.
+"A stability-oriented monetary policy will only be possible in the long run if the framework of the monetary union ensures the unity of action and liability, monetary policy respects its narrow mandate and does not get tangled up in fiscal policies or the financial markets," he wrote in the letter to staff.

 The ECB is walking a tightrope on balancing the interests of heavily indebted eurozone nations with efforts to fight accelerating inflation